Healthy seeds, make healthy babies

 After birth, mothers need more energy and nutrients than at any other time in their life

 Imagine (or remember) this.
-You’ve successfully conceived a baby (which we know is no easy feat), cradled it in your growing belly for the better part of a year and if that wasn’t enough responsibility for one person, you’ve then taken a deep dive to transition it earth side!
+You’ve successfully conceived a baby (which we know is no easy feat), cradled it in your growing womb for the better part of a year and if that wasn’t enough responsibility for one person, you’ve then taken a deep dive to transition it earth side!
 Just writing that is tiring enough; it’s the most massive job anyone will ever undertake.

 Understandably, mothers need increased nutrients to produce milk, replenish their stores and support wellbeing after pregnancy.
 Sleep deprivation, pain from delivery, the demands of breastfeeding and care of newborns are temporary situations that feel never ending.
 By their very nature, they are depleting and given most new mothers don’t prioritise their own nutrition or meal preparation, we end up getting ourselves into a bit of a pickle.
 Sound familiar?